openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 A credential authorization request that features the claims request parameter MUST decoded to contain the new top-level element of `credentials` defined by this specification, the value of this `credentials` element MUST be a JSON object that conforms to the following structure.

 * `credentials`: JSON array containing one or more objects specifying credentials the Client is requesting to be issued.
-It MAY optionally contain references to verifiable presentations provided as prerequisite for credential issuance.

 The following elements are used in each object in the `credentials` property: